trutzig89182/Mastodon-Sociologists/README.md

 **Please make sure to only provid account information with the consent of the account in your csv file and webpage!** Even though we try to keep the stored information minimal, make sure everybody is comfortable with being on your list.
 Also keep in mind, that if you delete a name from the file, it will still be in the repositories history.

+If you have created a “XY on Mastodon” page on any academic or scientific topic, please add it to the list [here](https://github.com/nathanlesage/academics-on-mastodon) or just contact us.
+If it’s on any other topic, let us know, too, so we can share it.

 ## Documentation

 ### csv file